-Injections: They're a popular topic and yet still shrouded in mystery and a veritable amount of secrecy.
-Most of us venture to a consultation or decide against them without actually knowing much information—how much they cost, what to expect during an appointment, or what the results will be.
-Because we're not willing to openly and freely discuss it (or have been taught not to), more often than not these conversations occur through a series of unanswered questions.
+Injections: They're a popular topic and yet still shrouded in mystery.
+Most of us venture to a consultation or decide against them without knowing much information—including how much they cost.
+Because we're not willing to openly and freely discuss it (or have been taught not to), more often than not, these conversations occur through a series of unanswered questions.
 Like sexual education, relying on abstinence is never going to be enough.
-We want to feel confident, look good, and make our own choices, and as such, that often leads to investing in modern skincare techniques.
+We want to feel confident, look good, and make our own choices, which often leads to investing in modern skincare techniques.

-So let's talk about it, shall we?
+So let's talk about Botox, shall we?
 And before we do, let's also get one thing out of the way—I've had Botox.
 And it was free.
-As a result, I've found myself trying to field questions about the price and popularity of certain treatments, and many times my knowledge on the subject comes up short.
-To remedy that fact, I decided to do some research into the real, unexaggerated pricing for injections and what each formula and technique will actually do to your face.
-Below find the answers you may have been looking for but didn't feel comfortable asking.
+As a result, I've found myself trying to field questions about the price and popularity of specific treatments, and many times my knowledge on the subject comes up short.
+To remedy that fact, I decided to ask several experts about the honest, unexaggerated pricing for injections and what each formula and technique will do to your face.
+Learn how much Botox really costs and why ahead.

 "There is a difference in pricing based on the duration of the results," says L.A.-based injection specialist Lisa Goodman.
-(FYI: She's incredible, and I emphatically recommend seeing her if you're in L.A. or Dara Liotta, MD, if you're in NYC.)
-"The longer-lasting formulas cost more upfront.
-Shorter-term fillers can last from six to 11 months based on the patient's rate of aging (i.e., smoking, drinking, sun exposure, genetics), while the longer-term fillers last about one to two years."
+(FYI: She's incredible, and I highly recommend seeing her if you're in L.A. and Dara Liotta, MD, or Blair Murphy-Rose, MD, FAAD, if you're in NYC).

 He continues, "The price per vial or for entire treatment varies based on practice style.
 At my practice, we do charge a fee per unit of Dysport and per syringe of Restylane.
 Some respectable cosmetic dermatology practices around the country may have a fee per treatment instead."